vvoovv/djeo/README.md

 	</html>

-### Licensing Information
+## License
-All the code in the **master** branch is released under Dojo Toolkit licensing terms (The "New" BSD License or The Academic Free License, v.
-2.1) with some exceptions listed below.
+The "New" BSD License or The Academic Free License, v.
+2.1.
-All contributors have signed and submitted Contributors License Agreement (CLA) as required by Dojo Toolkit licensing procedure.
+All contributors are required to sign a Contributors License Agreement (CLA).
 See <http://dojotoolkit.org/license> for the details.